thelasteiko/neural-comp/README.md

 ## Notes

 The app just links to the dll in the debug folder of the library.
+Make sure to build the library before you try to run the app.